 By sticking to patterns and prints in your color selection, your clothing will still be interchangeable, yet you will add interest.

-Start with your bottoms
+Start with your bottoms for your capsule closet

 The easiest way to start your capsule wardrobe is from the bottom up.